ThePalaceProject/circulation/README.md

 $ python -m venv env
 ```

-As mentioned above, this application depends on [Library Simplified Server Core](https://github.com/NYPL-Simplified/server_core) as a git submodule.
+As mentioned above, this application depends on [LCirculation Core](https://github.com/thepalaceproject/circulation-core) as a git submodule.
 To set that up, in the repository, run:

 * `$ git submodule init`
 * `$ git submodule update`